Alderwood Mall

 Alderwood, formerly Alderwood Mall, is a regional shopping mall in Lynnwood, Washington.
-It is anchored by JCPenney, Macy's and Nordstrom and comprises both a traditional enclosed mall and two open-air areas known as The Village and The Terraces.
-Brookfield Properties manages and co-owns the property with an institutional investor.
+It is anchored by JCPenney, Macy's (formerly The Bon Marché) and Nordstrom and comprises both a traditional enclosed mall and two open-air areas known as The Village and The Terraces.
+Brookfield Properties manages.

 Alderwood is Snohomish County's largest mall and one of the major malls in the Puget Sound region.
-Alderwood was named after the unincorporated area called Alderwood Manor where the mall is located on, which is now part of the city of Lynnwood, Washington.

-Alderwood Mall is home to one of the world's first Zumiez stores and the United States' first Daiso store.
+It was named after the unincorporated area called Alderwood Manor where the mall is located, now part of the city of Lynnwood, Washington.
+The mall is home to one of the world's first Zumiez stores and the United States' first Daiso store.